 Eligible program administrator applicants are not-for-profit corporations and municipalities.
 All areas of the State are eligible.

-Funds must be used for one- to four-unit dwellings that are owned and occupied by eligible households, and work undertaken cannot exceed $5,000 per building.
+Funds must be used for one- to four-unit dwellings that are owned and occupied by eligible households, and work undertaken cannot exceed $5,000 ($10,000 for 2015 program year) per building.
 The program permits not-for-profit corporations and Municipalities to use up to 5 percent of the award to cover administrative costs.
 No more than 50 percent of the annual appropriation may be allocated to any one municipality.
 The Housing Trust Fund Corporation (HTFC) receives a legislative appropriation to administer the RESTORE program.
 The program is administered on the local level by municipalities and not-for-profit corporations that have successfully applied to HTFC for funding.